Red-tailed amazon: Description

 Red-tailed amazons weigh around 425 g and are approximately 35 cm long.
 As expected from its common name, it has a broad red band on its tail, but as it largely is limited to the inner webs of the feathers, it is mainly visible from below or when the tail is spread open.
 Additionally, the tail has a broad yellow tip, and the outer rectrices are dark purplish-blue at the base.
 The remaining plumage is green, while the throat, cheeks and auriculars are purple-blue, the forecrown is red, and the rectrices are broadly tipped dark blue.
 It has a yellowish bill with a blackish tip to the upper mandible, a pale gray eye ring, and orange irises.
 Juveniles have a duller plumage and brown irises.

 Habitat

-The red-tailed amazon is associated with the Atlantic Forest system, and lives in forests, woodlands and mangroves near the coast.
+The red-tailed amazon is native to the Serra do Mar coastal forests.
 This species is almost entirely restricted to lowlands, typically occurring at altitudes below 200 m above sea-level, though sometimes reaching altitudes up to 700 m.